 ***www.thehealinghorse.co.uk sister website is coming soon, stay tuned! ***

-***Next equine-assisted psychotherapy introductory workshops coming up: November and December 2018 in Stellenbosch / Cape Town, West Cost, South Africa.
-Click here for our flyer.
+***Next Horse Therapy Workshops are coming up!
+Our main themes will be around Boundaries and Trust.
+Come and join us in March 2019 in Stellenbosch / Cape Town, West Cost, South Africa.
+Click here our flyer.
 Contact us for any questions!***

 Equine therapy is also called Equine Assisted Psychotherapy and Learning (EAP/L).
 It is often also interchangeably used with Equine Facilitated Psychotherapy and Learning (EFP/L).
 It utilises activities in the presence of horse to explore ways a client sees and relates to themselves and others, their patterns of behaviour and survival as well as their gifts and strengths, and may include the exploration of past experiences and traumas.